Copying and distribution of all site material including but not limited to brand, images and textual information, is expressly forbidden.

 Whilst we have taken reasonable steps to ensure the information and data shown on this website is correct and accurate, we do not accept responsibility for any omissions or errors contained herein.
 Furthermore, we cannot be held responsible for inaccuracies of other information accessed through hypertext links used on this website.

 The Medical Specialist Group LLP provides a range of medical services and as such, we use information about of patients to provide them with the best possible health care and this information may be held in a written or digital form.
 The Medical Specialist Group LLP are responsible for keeping the personal information we use safe and we take the privacy and rights of our patients very seriously.
 The policy detailed below outlines how we use your data and provides contact details should you require any further information.

 Under The Data Protection (Bailiwick of Guernsey) Law, 2017 you have several rights with regards to the personal information that we hold about you.
 Your rights are as follows:

 You have the right to ask us for copies of your personal information.
 This right always applies.
 There are some exemptions, which mean you may not always receive all the information we have about you.
-For more information, please visit our Your Medical Records section on our website.
+For more information, please visit My medical records in Patient information on our website.

 You have the right to ask us to rectify information you think is inaccurate.
 You also have the right to ask us to complete information you think is incomplete.
 This right always applies.
 It is important that we have a correct copy of the information available to enable our consultants to treat you.